Health Employment Manitoba - Healthy Opportunities, Caring Careers

 Eligible specialists that are interested in relocating to identified, approved, vacant positions in Manitoba may apply for a Specialist Recruitment grant.
 The Specialist Recruitment Fund is available through all Regional Health Authorities (RHAs) in the Province.
 Private Clinics are also eligible to access the funds with the approval of the RHA administration in the clinic’s area of operation.
 Please note that the fund is now open to physicians who may have previously received assistance through the Medical Student/Resident Financial Assistance Program (MSRFAP).
 Specialists may receive funding from both the Specialist Recruitment Fund and the Physician Resettlement Fund.
 In return for payment, the specialist is required to sign a one (1) year Return of Service Agreement (ROS) with their respective employer.
 To download an application, please click here [PDF].

 The MSRFAP provides financial assistance, in the form of a conditional grant, to students studying medicine in the Province of Manitoba, or to physicians establishing a practice in the Province upon graduation.
-Eligible applicants can receive a conditional grant ranging from $15,000 to $25,000 per year.
-Recipients return one year of service in Manitoba for each year they receive a conditional grant.
 For more information, please visit the MSRFAP page on the Manitoba Health website.

 Aboriginal Medical Student Financial Assistance Program (AMSFAP)